Slow Cooker Creamed Fresh Corn transforms fresh corn kernels into delicious, creamy comfort food!

 Can you cook fresh corn in the slow cooker?

 When it comes to cooking fresh corn, typically I’m not one to recommend a long cook time because fresh corn can get tough and even a little rubbery when it’s over cooked.
 But this Slow Cooker Creamed Fresh Corn is an exception – the low, slow, indirect heat of the slow cooker allows the starches in the fresh corn to break down, creating a wonderful creamy texture while still allowing the corn kernels to remain crisp.

-Our recipe today is similar to the many slow cooker creamed corn recipes you’ll see online – but in addition to using fresh corn kernels, we also added a pinch of nutmeg and a small amount of dry mustard to a simple cream sauce made from light cream cheese, butter and milk.
+Next, we added a pinch of nutmeg and a small amount of dry mustard to a simple cream sauce made from light cream cheese, butter and milk.
 (Those extra spices really transform the cream sauce and are a perfect complement to the flavor of the corn!)
-And because this recipe is made from fresh corn (rather than canned or frozen kernels) the cook time is less – just two hours.
+Everything is combined in a small slow cooker, and because this recipe is made from fresh corn (rather than canned or frozen kernels) the cook time is just two hours.